gadeveloper/gadeveloper/README.md

 - 👋 Hi, I’m @gadeveloper
-- 👀 I’m interested in web technology (html5, javascript,vuejs, php, go, python).
+- 👀 I’m interested in web technology (html5, javascript, reactJS, php, go, python).
-- 🌱 I’m currently learning vuejs and more web technology.
+- 🌱 I’m currently learning Reactjs and more web technology.

 <!---
 gadeveloper/gadeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.